 Whether you are a first timer going to enjoy a massage session or a season / frequent receiver, I am sure you can tell whether you have been through a good session or a bad one.

 In the first place, the onus of choosing the right massage modality to suit your need will fall onto us.
 Do I want a treatment massage or I am just aiming at general wellness and relaxation?
 And then, which modality do I want to choose from?
-Will it be Swedish, traditional Thai, sport injury, Tuina, Ayurvedic, mixed medium or any other?
+Will it be Swedish, traditional Thai, Balinese, sport injury, Tuina, Ayurvedic, mixed medium or any other?
 If I mismatch between my own need with what I have chosen, certainly the session won’t live up to my expectation.

 After that, there are always a few factors that influence my judgement.
 Firstly, the skill of the therapist do play a huge role.
 Once I have decided on the modality that I want, whether the therapist can live up to the skill is a huge indicator for me.
-With regards to the therapist, their personality and attitude do play a role.
+With regards to the therapist, their personality and attitude do play a part.
 Personally, I prefer less talkative therapist especially while they are massaging my back cos that is when I can fall asleep easily compared to other parts.

 However, prior to all that, my five senses will play another major role in effecting my opinion.